-On the other hand, we don't do short-term rentals for the same reason: it's not very cost-effective.
+We don't do short-term rentals for two simple reasons: it's not very cost-effective.
 Nor is it too smart: anyone can rent a camera for a day or two if that's all they require; but that rarely leads to quality results that can be seen from longer-term projects where film can really help create something amazing.

-For this reason, we rent some of the best tools in a minimum of two-week increments, a timeframe that makes it a fraction of the price of either buying or even renting the gear from a local shop, not to mention that a lot of this gear is hard to find at a rental shop to begin with.
+For this reason, we rent some of the best tools in a minimum of two-week increments — a timeframe that makes it a fraction of the price of either buying or even renting the gear from a local shop, not to mention that a lot of this gear is impossible to find at a rental shop to begin with.
 Meanwhile, a few weeks isn't a lifetime, but the time period allows for projects to be more fully realized.
 It's also just a starting point and could be extended to any length.
 We also have the luxury of tweaking our policies to best match your needs over time.
 We're a community: everything is on the table if enough people want it.

 How to Rent